💥

 “What about my data!?” you ask?
 Fortunately, that is not stored in the phone, and should not be affected.

-Your data is stored on the Gyroscope website and just synced and displayed on the phone, just like it is on the website.
+Your actual data is stored in your Gyroscope account and just synced and displayed on the phone, just like it is on the website.
 You can log in to your account on the website to review what all is there.

 However, it is critical you log back into the same account.
 Most people should only have one Gyroscope account, so it is just a matter of remembering your email or username and password and should be easy.
 Where this process can go wrong is if you log back into another account, or create a new account when you come back.